-Evaluate, modify, and expand 29-5.C5 (Adaptive Use of Historic Structures) and 29-5.
-C8 (Historic/Architecturally Significant Buildings) to commercial districts as well as residential ones.
+Evaluate, modify, and expand 29-5.C5 (Adaptive Use of Historic Structures) and 29-5.C8 (Historic/Architecturally Significant Buildings) to commercial districts as well as residential ones.

-- Option 1: 29-5.C5 (Adaptive Use of Historic Structures, page 91): Add the GB and DRB Districts to the first paragraph to allow adaptive reuse of historic structures in commercial districts for all land uses listed in that section.
-Note that this option would fulfill Recommendation 2.2.a. below. - Option 2: 29-5.C8 (Historic/Architecturally Significant Buildings, page 97): Remove the word "residential" from the article so taht the article applies to all historic buildings.
+- Option 1: 29-5.C5 (Adaptive Use of Historic Structures, page 91): Add the General Business (GB) and Design Retail Business (DRB) Districts to the first paragraph to allow adaptive reuse of historic structures in commercial districts for all land uses listed in that section.
+(This would include mixed use buildings or sites.)
+Note that this option would fulfill Recommendation 2.2.a, below. - Option 2: 29-5.C8 (Historic/Architecturally Significant Buildings, page 97): Remove the word "residential" from the article so that the article applies to all historic buildings.
 Note that this option would fulfill Recommendation 2.2.a, below. - Option 3: The alternative is to establish a section that applies only to buildings in a commercial district, incorporating the recommendations below.
 Footnote (g), as noted below could be used as the basis for this new section.

-Option I would be limited to properties that meet the location requirements of 29-5.C.5.a(2)(a) or (b).
+Option I would be limited to properties that meet the location requirements of 29-5.C.5.a(2) (a) or (b).
 In other words, the property would have a minimum frontage of 100 feet on Danbury Road or if any existing portion of an eligible building is within 100 feet of Danbury Road or if the building has frontage on Cannon Road between Danbury and Pimpewaug Roads.
 Uses would be limited by 29-5.C.5.c.
 One concern might be whether the commercial use would generate more traffic, increase density beyond desired levels, or not be compatible with the physical character of the area.
-This is addressed in 29-5.C.5.c(1) and (2) and in 29-5.C.5. d(3).
+This is addressed in 29-5.C.5.c(1) and (2) and in 29-5.C.5.d(3).